flavienbwk/book-devops/eng/AUDIOBOOK.md

 As discussed in the chapter "Investigating incidents", publicly sharing one's work allows it to be recognized by the community.
 This practice also enhances retention by enabling collaborators to build their reputation.

-Video creator Bastien MARÉCAUX (known by the pseudonym Basti UI) introduced the concept of "teletralive", a blend of "telework" and "live streaming".
+Video creator Bastien MARÉCAUX (known as "Basti UI") introduced the concept of "teletra-live", a blend of "telework" and "live streaming".
 He broadcasts live work sessions on the Twitch platform, with permission from his clients.
-This underscores the significance of publicizing one's work—a trend that might gain traction in the future.
+This highlights the significance of publicizing one's work.
+This is a trend that might gain traction in the future.

 Beyond personal perception, showcasing one's work to an informed audience motivates the individual behind the published name to deliver quality work.
 Initially, it might just involve sharing internally with company colleagues.
 A mere notification about the postmortem in the company's messaging platform could suffice.